Urinary symptoms · remote-care suitability

 • pregnancy, male patient, child or clearly frail older patient

-• fever, flank pain, kidney-area pain, vomiting or poor general condition
+• fever, flank pain, vomiting or feeling very unwell

 • visible blood in urine, unusual discharge, lower abdominal pain or suspicion of another diagnosis